This taco de alambre recipe is a Mexico City-style taco made with thinly sliced pork, bacon, chile poblano, onion and cheese.

 - Cook the pork chops in the bacon grease.
 Remove from the pan and chop into bite sized pieces.

-- Add the cooked and chopped pork and cheese to the pan and cover.
+- Add the cooked and chopped pork, bacon and cheese to the pan and cover.
 Stir every few minutes until all the cheese is melted.

 - Serve with warm tortillas.